- Semgrep Code

 Removing rulesets

-To disable a ruleset from the Policies page:
+To disable a ruleset using the Policies page:

-You can also remove a rule through the Findings page in both Group by rule and No grouping views.
+Disable a rule using the Findings page while in Group by rule view

 Follow these steps to remove a rule in the Group by rule view: